alanmitchell/bmon/docs/source/transform-expressions.rst

    Transform Expression before storage into the system.
-*  Pulse counts generally should be converted into a rate value (units/second or units/hour), as counts do not always arrive at equal intervals due to wireless transmission issues and due to the User changing the time interval that a sensor reports.
+*  Pulse counts generally should be converted into a rate value (units/second or units/hour), as counts do not always arrive at equal intervals due to wireless transmission issues and due to users changing the time interval that a sensor reports.
 Special Transform Expressions can be used to convert the pulse counts into a rate value.